w3c/wai-intro-wcag/content/new-in-22.md

 ## Introduction

 For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0, 2.1, and 2.2, see the [WCAG Overview](/standards-guidelines/wcag/).

 WCAG 2.2 is scheduled to be completed and published in 2021.
+Current drafts:
+* [WCAG 2.2 Working Draft](https://www.w3.org/TR/WCAG22/) is approved to be posted as a draft
+* [Editors' Draft of WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/) may have more recent updates that are not yet approved

+<em>If you have comments on the WCAG 2.2 Draft:</em> Please submit any comments on the proposed new success criteria by 4 June 2021.
+Ideally open one [new GitHub issue]( https://github.com/w3c/wcag/issues/new) per discrete comment.
+If you’re not comfortable with GitHub, you can send comments to public-agwg-comments@w3.org

+### Changes from WCAG 2.1 to WCAG 2.2

 All success criteria from 2.0 and 2.1 are included in 2.2.
-The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2.
-Success criterion **[2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible) is changed from Level AA in WCAG 2.1 to Level A in WCAG 2.2**.
+The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2. **One changed level: [2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible)** is changed from Level AA in WCAG 2.1 to Level A in WCAG 2.2.

 WCAG 2.2 Working Draft provides 9 additional success criteria, that are included on this page.

-<em>If you have comments on the WCAG Working Draft:</em> Please submit any comments on these proposed success criteria by 4 June 2021.
-Ideally open one [new GitHub issue]( https://github.com/w3c/wcag/issues/new) per discrete comment.
-If you’re not comfortable with GitHub, you can send comments to public-agwg-comments@w3.org

-### Changes to Working Draft
+### Changes to 2.2 Working Draft

 Changes from the 11 August 2020 to 11 May 2021 Working Draft include:
 * Accessible authentication: Incorporates concepts of ‘steps’ to account for multi-factor authentication, and explicitly allows for ‘mechanisms’ like password managers.